TabbycatDebate/tabbycat/docs/features/draw-generation-bp.rst

 Rényi entropy
 """""""""""""

-Informally speaking, the Rényi entropy is a measure of the diversity of the positions in a team's position history.
-A position history consisting only of one position has *low* entropy, while a position history that is perfectly evenly distributed has *high* entropy.
-The **Rényi entropy cost function** reverses this intuition, so that an even hypothetical position history has low cost, while an uneven hypothetical position history has high cost.
+Informally speaking, the Rényi entropy is a measure of the diversity of the positions in a team's history.
+A history consisting only of one position has *low* entropy, while a history that is perfectly evenly distributed has *high* entropy.
+The **Rényi entropy cost function** reverses this intuition, so that an even hypothetical history has low cost, while an uneven hypothetical history has high cost.

 The Rényi entropy takes one parameter, known as its *order*, :math:`\alpha`, which will be further discussed below.